Marclie/SuaveStateScanner/README.md

   in the form [xmin, xmax] where xmin/xmax are the minimum/maximum index for the reaction coordinates (default: None)

-* `propBounds` - The bounds of the properties to use for finite differences.
-If provided, this should be a list in the form [xmin, xmax] where xmin/xmax are the minimum/maximum index for the properties (default: None)
+* `propList` - A list of the indices of the properties to enforce continuity for.
+If provided, this should be a list of integers.
+If this parameter is not provided, the default value 'None' will be used, meaning all properties will be used. (default: None)

 * `sweepBack` - The 'sweepBack' parameter defines whether the script will sweep backwards through the points